Greenwich Village Retail Condo Trades for $21.3M in Performing Arts District

 A 27,541-square-foot retail condominium in one of Manhattan's most storied entertainment corridors has found a new owner.
 LNR Partners, the commercial mortgage special servicer operating under the Starwood Property Trust umbrella, has completed the sale of its retail holdings at 156-168 Bleecker Street for $21.3 million, marking a notable transaction in Greenwich Village's competitive retail landscape.

-The property, which serves as home to the celebrated live performance venue Le Poisson Rouge, represents the type of income-producing retail asset that continues to attract institutional and private capital despite broader market headwinds.
-The deal, facilitated under the leadership of LNR's Randall Rosen, underscores the enduring value of culturally significant real estate in prime Manhattan locations.
+The property, home to both the celebrated live performance venue Le Poisson Rouge and CVS—which recently extended its lease—represents the type of income-producing retail asset that continues to attract institutional and private capital despite broader market headwinds.
+The sale underscores the enduring value of culturally significant real estate in prime Manhattan locations.

 Key Details